rerdavies/ToobAmp/README.md

     A flexible Noise Gate, than provide both Noise Gate and Slow Gear effects.

-*  ** TooB Mix**

-    Remix stereo channels.
-Independent level and pan position for left and right input channels.

-*  ** TooB Volume**

-    A utility plugin to change volume levels of a signal.

 *   **TooB Freeverb**

     A particularly well-balanced reverb, based on the famous Freeverb algorithm.
 Flexible controls, low coloration, low CPU usage.